 Adults

 Vaccinations are important for all ages.
 It is recommended that all adults receive an influenza (flu) vaccine every year by the end of October, if possible.
-Also, Td vaccine is recommended every ten years.
+Also, the Tetanus vaccine is recommended every ten years.
 Adults may need other vaccines based on age, health conditions, job, lifestyle, or travel habits.
-Learn which vaccines are recommended for you by taking CDC’s adult vaccination quiz.

 Influenza (Flu) Vaccine

 Everyone 6 months of age and older should get an influenza (flu) vaccine every season.
 Vaccination is particularly important for people who are at high risk of serious complications from influenza.
-SMCHD offers flu vaccine clinics each flu season, location and dates vary from year to year.
+SMCHD offers flu vaccine clinics to St. Mary’s County residents each flu season.
+Location and dates vary from year to year.
 For more information, please visit: smchd.org/flu.

 Rabies Prevention and Treatment